 Hit commit button

-Once the files are commited, it's time to push (send) them to the server:
+Once the files are committed, it's time to push (send) them to the server:

 Once you think your work is finished and ready to be published on the website, it's time to merge it to the master branch.